Direct and Indirect Speech Worksheets To Print:

-– Determine whether each sentence below contains direct or indirect
+What's Your Approach - Determine whether each sentence below contains this form of expression.
+Write direct or indirect on the line.

-– Read the passage.
+Peter and Dan - Read the passage.
 Underline the speaker's words.
-Then, rewrite
+Then, rewrite the passage, incorporating this in there.

-– The comic strip below uses speech bubbles to show direct speech.
+Be The Director - The comic strip below uses speech bubbles to show the direct form.
+Rewrite the comic strip on the lines below, using the indirect form.

 Walk in the Park - Read the script.
 Rewrite it in paragraph

-form using direct and indirect speech.
+form using both formats.
 Follow the directions in parentheses.

 Re-writes - John said his train would arrive at noon and maybe

-Use indirect speech in your paragraph to tell the reader what Abe
+Use the indirect technique in your paragraph to tell the reader what Abe

 and Lauren say.